ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The URL of the Git repository that contains your source code; for example `https://github.com/IBM/CodeEngine`.
 This value is optional.
 </dd>
 <dt>`-str`, `--strategy`</dt>
 <dd>The strategy to use for building the image.
-Valid values are `dockerfile` and `buildpacks`.
+Valid values are `kaniko` and `buildpacks`.
 This value is optional.
 </dd>
 <dt>`-to`, `--timeout`</dt>
 <dd>The amount of time, in seconds, that can pass before the build must succeed or fail.
 This value is optional.
 The default value is <code>600</code>.